 I remember the shape of my bedroom, those who passed through it, the ’50s-era flowered thrift store blouse I was wearing that day because I was going through my ironic June Cleaver phase.
 I remember the show I was in.
 I could probably even still do those dance moves from muscle memory, if asked.
 You know why?
 Because it was yesterday.

 But mostly I remember the hope.
 The hope of a 20-year-old, looking forward to the rest of her life.
 Would I find love, a career, mental clarity?
 What amazing surprises would it bring?
 What about that fuzzy tan sweater I lost in that bar?
 I miss that sweater.
 It had great buttons.

 I found all of those things except the sweater, and then somewhere along the way I lost them all, too.
 You turn around to grab a beer off the bar, and then, boom!, gone.
 Bye-bye, sweater.
 Bye-bye, career.
 Bye-bye, clarity.
 Bye-bye, love.
-It would be easy to blame myself for these losses, but as anyone who’s ever lost a sweater in a bar knows, sometimes shit just happens.
+It would be easy to blame myself for these losses, but as anyone who’s ever lost a sweater in a bar knows, sometimes things just happen.

 And yet, looking back, I can definitely see where I made certain choices I should probably have reconsidered.
 No one’s life is immune from mistakes, but I figured I’d take a moment to give my no-longer-teenage son some advice from his crotchety, highly imperfect and slightly annoying mother.

 My darling son, for your newly 20-year-old self, I offer 20 random nuggets of maternal advice:

 Take every penny you would have spent at Starbucks and invest it instead.

 As often as life allows.
 Dance with others.
 Dance by yourself.
 Play the music as loud as you can without annoying the neighbors.
 Actually, sometimes just annoy them.
 “Blister in the Sun” is only 3 ½ minutes.
 The neighbors can handle 3 ½ minutes of Violent Femmes.

 3. Girls who don’t answer your texts are not playing coy.